mike-weiner/display-event-locations-tec/README.md

 * Initial release

 ## Upgrade Notice

+### 3.1
+Happy Saturday!
+Lots of small things are in the works -- Support for Wordpress 5.4 that is slated to be released at the end of March has been tested and confirmed.
+A new admin error message will now be displayed if The Events Calendar is not activated when Display Event Location for The Events Calendar is active.
+Other small source code spring cleaning has ocurred (See the changelog for more details.).
+As always, thank you for the support and let us know if you encounter any issues!

 ### 3.0.2
 More quick updates are on the horizon!
 Code has been cleaned and further simplified, and plugin names have been made consistent.
 Please let us know if you experience any issues!